lsmucassi/f-api-secure/README.md

 **Endpoint**

-- `Get api/v1/sender` : returns a message based on a given url
+- `Get api/sender` : returns a message based on a given url

-- `GET api/v1/listMessages` : displays all messages
+- `GET api/listMessages` : displays all messages

-- `POST api/v1/createMessage` : creates a message and stores to the server
+- `GET api/listMessages:version=#-content_type` : displays all messages

-- `Delete api/v1/deleteMessage` : deletes a message
+- `POST api/createMessage` : creates a message and stores to the server

 **Responses**
  - `200 OK` on success